Arizona and Personal Residence Trust Attorney

 Internal Revenue Service rules regarding property values, percentage of ownership retained by the grantor and the length of terms for the trust are complex.
-Morris Hall, PLLC has the experience and knowledge of tax law and IRS regulations to help you set up a QPRT using every legal advantage and benefit to your estate.
+Morris Hall, PLLC has the experience and knowledge to help you set up a QPRT using every legal advantage and benefit to your estate.
 If you have a home of some value, talk to us about the benefits of a qualified personal residence trust.
 We will explain the current law regarding capital gains tradeoffs in language that will help you understand your options and decisions.

-Does a qualified personal residence trust involve a permanent transfer of property?
+Do qualified personal residence trusts involve a permanent transfer of property?

 Our membership in the exclusive American Academy of Estate Planning Attorneys gives you an edge over other law firms that don’t have AAEPA resources.
 Setting up a qualified personal residence trust requires knowledge of very specific rules.
 With licensed financial advisors and CPAs on the MH staff, you’ll have confidence that we are getting your QPRT set up right.
 Nobody focuses on estate planning like we do.

-Setting up a qualified personal residence trust requires an in-depth understanding of your complete financial picture.
-At Morris Hall, you have the advantage of working with experienced estate planning attorneys, as well as licensed financial planners and CPAs, who will help you develop a cohesive estate preservation plan that takes into account your family’s long-term goals and tax needs.
+Setting up qualified personal residence trusts requires an in-depth understanding of your complete financial picture.
+At Morris Hall, you have the advantage of working with experienced estate planning attorneys, as well as tax planning professionals, who will help you develop a cohesive estate preservation plan that takes into account your family’s long-term goals and tax needs.
 You won’t have to worry that an independent financial planner or accountant might not coordinate his or her planning with your estate plan.
 You get the confidence of knowing that you are moving forward with a coordinated, integrated plan that covers all your best interests.